Here’s an introduction to the main characters in the books featured on this site.

-Diego is a Director and the General Manager at The Waterside Inn.
+Diego was a Director and the General Manager at The Waterside Inn till June 2018.
 Peter Jones CBE, the British entrepreneur, described Diego as ‘The General’ when it comes to customer service.
 He is not the only fan.
 Diego has a worldwide reputation for both his professional excellence and his mentoring, development and support of countless others.

 The former Director of Campaigns and Elections for Tony Blair’s Labour government and former Head of Campaigns and Research at The Football Association, Alan one of those rare individuals who thinks that what he does – and the level he can do it at – is just obvious.
 Here’s an introduction to him and the rest of the team at bbm campaigns:

 John has worked for many years at the highest levels of sport, law enforcement and the military, providing training and teaching in brain management to many elite organizations including the NFL, Los Angeles SWAT and the Navy SEALS.
 He not only knows what he’s talking about, he knows how to apply what he’s talking about.

 The City Fox and others in our Community